FAQs

 How can Arms Wide help me decide if adoption is right for me and my family?

-You can fill out our inquiry form or contact us.
+You can contact us or attend an Orientation.
 During an initial screening, we will touch briefly on the process and go further in depth during an official orientation, where we explain what is involved in becoming licensed to adopt a child through Arms Wide.
 We will provide you with an application and answer any questions you may have about the process.
 We also provide adoption preparation classes and opportunities to meet with experienced adoptive parents.
 Contact us and start your journey today!

 What information do we have to provide to Arms Wide during the adoption process?

-During the adoption process, we ask you for information such as five personal references; identification (such as Social Security and driver’s license numbers); copies of marriage licenses and/or divorce decrees, if applicable; medical history; proof of income and proof of medical insurance.
+During the adoption process, we ask you for information such as personal references; identification (such as Social Security and driver’s license numbers); copies of marriage licenses and/or divorce decrees, if applicable; medical history; and proof of income.
 We also do criminal background and child abuse checks.
 We know this may sound overwhelming, but Arms Wide staff makes this process as straightforward as possible.

 You are involved from the beginning by expressing what types of needs you feel you would be able to support as a parent.
 For example, if you do not feel you have the parenting skills to parent a child with severe developmental delays or fetal alcohol syndrome, etc., you have the opportunity to disclose this at the beginning of the process in order to inform the agency’s search for a family/child match.